Haml Changelog

 %img{:src => "/images/haml.png", :alt => "Haml"}

-is eight characters longer than %img(src="/images/haml.png" alt="Haml")
+is eight characters longer than %img(src="/images/haml.png" alt="Haml").

 Haml’s supposed to be about writing templates quickly and easily;